• Skip to primary navigation

 • To get acquainted with the city why not do the downtown food tour which is a great way to learn more about the city’s culinary delights.

-Practice these safety tips along with overall common sense and you鈥檒l be able to avoid unnecessary risks.
+Practice these safety tips along with overall common sense and you’ll be able to avoid unnecessary risks so you enjoy your trip with confidence.

 San Miguel de Allende is 250 km or 155 miles from Mexico City and there are two direct ways to get there.
-The most popular option is the bus, which will cost around $30 and the rise will be around 5 hours.
+The most popular option is the bus, which will cost around $30 and the ride should take around 5 hours in total.

 mexico city traffic